-RPT-Fitch downgrades Ukrainian corporates on sovereign action
+RPT-Fitch Downgrades Ukrainian Corporates on Sovereign Action

 Metinvest B.V.

-Foreign currency senior unsecured rating downgraded to 'B-' from 'B'; Recovery Rating of 'RR4'
+Foreign currency senior unsecured rating: downgraded to 'CCC' from 'B-'; Recovery Rating of 'RR4'

+Please see 'Fitch Rates MHP's Unsecured Bond at 'B'/'RR4'' dated 2 April 2013 at www.fitchratings.com for Key Rating Drivers and Rating Sensitivities.
+OJSC Myronivsky Hliboproduct (MHP S.A.'s 99.9% owned subsidiary)

+Long-term foreign currency IDR: downgraded to 'CCC' from 'B-'.
+The rating remains constrained by Ukraine's Country Ceiling of 'CCC'

 Short-term local currency IDR: affirmed at 'B'